-- 1) Make different rectangles on your dot grid all of which have a perimeter of 16 units.
-(Draw as many you can.) - 2) Complete the table given below based on your rectangles. - 3) Which rectangle has the highest area?
-Which rectangle has the smallest area? - 4) Compare your table with your friend's. - 5) Did you get a square in your table?
+- 1) Draw different rectangles on your dot grid, all of which have a perimeter of 16 units.
+(Draw as many as you can.) - 2) Complete the table given below based on your rectangles. - 3) Which rectangle has the highest area?
+Which rectangle has the smallest area? - 4) Compare your table with those of your friends. - 5) Did you get a square in your table?
 Is a square also a rectangle?